aakashhemadri/rust/README.md

 ## Configure this template

 Change the the project name by modifying the name key in [Cargo.toml](Cargo.toml).
-Make sure you also modify the new name in the BINARY & RELEASE variables foung in [Continuous Delivery](.github/workflows/cd.yml).
+Make sure you also modify the new name in the BINARY & RELEASE variables found in [cd.yml](.github/workflows/cd.yml).

 ```bash
 # To enable client side git hooks